bvoightlab/bvoightlab.github.io/research/index.md

 <!-- start MR unit -->
 {% capture text %}

 Causal inference is one of the most challenging - but important - problems in biology and medicine.
-As a human genetics lab, we are active in the application of
-_Mendelian Randomization_ as a statistical approach to provide one line of evidence on the causal inference problem.
-Available projects inclde Big Data analysis and potentially methods development (presuming that Stephen Burgess hasn't already crafted something!).
+As a human genetics lab, we are active in the application of _Mendelian Randomization_ as a statistical approach to provide one line of evidence on the causal inference problem.
+Available projects include Big Data analysis or methods development.

 {%
   include button.html